 He is the first and the last; the Quran, the criterion, Yaseen and Taha

-In conclusion I would like to state that “Mercy for Mankind” represents the love of God for all people alike, deserving and undeserving, the righteous and the wicked, the pious and the sinful, the moral and the depraved, the saintly and the dissolute.
-Many Muslims claim that they are the chosen people in the sense that they are in a privileged position of being the special recipients of God’s mercy, as having the best and the last prophet as their saviour, as having a perfect religion for a living template.
+In conclusion, I would like to state that “Mercy for the worlds” represents the love of Allah for all people alike, deserving and undeserving, the righteous and the wicked, the pious and the sinful, the moral and the depraved, the saintly and the dissolute.
+Many Muslims claim that they are the chosen people in the sense that they are in a privileged position of being the special recipients of Allah’s mercy, as having the best and the last prophet as their saviour, as having a perfect religion for a living template.
 That being the case, aren’t there any extra responsibilities appendaged to those corresponding special privileges?
-If we delude ourselves into thinking that we are God’s favourite, should not we feel an extra sense of responsibility towards the betterment of the world we live in as God’s “chosen” vicegerents on earth?
-As such, should not we then shoulder a large chunk of the blame for the awful mess that the world is currently in, especially the religious mess which is largely due to our own mind-numbing stupidity and our appalling inability to settle our petty internal feuds?
+If we delude ourselves into thinking that we are Allah’s favourite, should not we feel an extra sense of responsibility towards the betterment of the world we live in as God’s “chosen” vicegerents on earth?
+As such, should not we then shoulder a large chunk of the blame for the awful mess that the world is currently in, especially the religious mess, which is largely due to our own mind-numbing stupidity and our appalling inability to settle our petty internal feuds?

 We are always full of inane claptrap about the Ummah being one body and blow a lot of hot air about the crucial importance of unity in Islam and yet we demonstrate our defunct religiosity and our spiritual bankruptcy incessantly when we see time and time again that no two scholars agree on the same Islamic ruling.
 The beautiful and the perfect religion of Islam has become a tragic byword for everything that is ludicrous, nonsensical and comical, not to mention barbaric and intolerant.
 This is all because of the way in which we, its “special recipients”, portray and depict it for the entire world to see.

-God will only favour us as ‘His chosen people’ if and only if we abide by His religious tenets wholeheartedly, properly and completely.
-The blessings that the Almighty will then shower on us will be limitless and Iqbal reminds us about this Divine promise in the following two lines:
+Allah will only favour us as ‘His chosen people’ if and only if we abide by His religious tenets wholeheartedly, properly and completely.
+The blessings that the Almighty will then shower on us will be limitless and finally, Allama Iqbal reminds us about this Divine promise in the following two lines: